Quantum Complexity in Rule-Based Constrained Many-Body Models: Scars, Fragmentation, and Chaos: Discussion

 \section{Discussion}

-In this work, we have investigated quantum complexity in kinetically constrained models, examining both the challenges of state preparation and the growth of complexity under dynamical evolution.
-The family includes the celebrated quantum Game of Life and the unconstrained PPXPP model along with their variations.
+In this work, we have investigated quantum complexity in a family of rule-based kinetically constrained models, examining both the challenges of state preparation and the growth of complexity under dynamical evolution.
+The family includes the celebrated quantum Game of Life and their variations.
+A key characteristic of this class of models is that it goes beyond the strict blockade condition encountered in the PXP family, which is realized through symmetric projectors.
+Instead, the quantum Hamiltonians considered here involve terms constructed from asymmetric projectors as well.
 We have shown how entanglement, nonstabilizerness, and quantum chaos interplay with each other in these models.
 In particular, we have unveiled the chaotic behavior through systematic symmetry resolutions of the models.
 However, there are cases where mere symmetry resolution has not revealed the chaotic behavior, as the Hilbert space exhibits dynamically disconnected sectors, which has resulted in Hilbert space fragmentation.
 Along with that, for some of the models, the fragmented subspaces have further hosted quantum many-body scars.
 This has given us a scope to extract non-trivial physics that exhibits quantum chaos, quantum many-body scars, as well as Hilbert space fragmentation out of a single family of quantum many-body models.